finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this              uniquely identifies the portfolio.
     String fromEffectiveAt = "fromEffectiveAt_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve the data.
 There is no lower bound if this is not specified.
     String toEffectiveAt = "toEffectiveAt_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve the data.
 There is no upper bound if this is not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The as-at datetime at which to retrieve the portfolio.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio.
 Defaults to returning the latest version              of each transaction if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\".
 For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     String recipeIdScope = "recipeIdScope_example"; // String | The scope of the given recipeId
     String recipeIdCode = "recipeIdCode_example"; // String | The code of the given recipeID